 Resume / CV

 Bilge Erten received her PhD in economics from the University of Massachusetts Amherst in 2010.
 She was a postdoctoral research scholar of the Committee on Global Thought at Columbia University from 2012 to 2014, and is currently an NBER DITE fellow.
-She is a member of the Gender and Development Initiative at Northeastern University.
+She is a member of the editorial board of Feminist Economics, and a member of the Gender and Development Initiative at Northeastern University.
 Her primary research interests are in economic inequality, economic development, and international economics, with a particular focus on empirical research.

 One stream of her current work focuses on the effects of increased education and female empowerment on economic outcomes.
 In particular, she studies whether economic empowerment of women through an increase in female schooling had an impact on domestic violence in the context of Turkey.
 Related research examines the effects of education on intergenerational transmission of violence against children, and the heterogeneous effects of compulsory schooling by gender, poverty, and religiosity.

 A second stream of her research focuses on the impact of international trade on economic inequality and structural change.
 In particular, her research examines the effects of tariff cuts on labor market outcomes in South Africa, and the effects on China’s accession to WTO on its process of industrialization.
 Related research focuses on documenting the evolution of medium-term cycles in commodity prices and analyzing the effects of global food shocks on domestic output of developing countries.